Everything you need to know about buying a second property

 We’ve covered some of the disadvantages of fixed-rate home loans for those buying a second home.
 To reiterate, you’ll have to deal with the following:

-• Exit fees and break costs if you decide to end the loan early
+• exit fees and break costs if you decide to end the loan early

 • Limited access to other home loan features, such as the option to make extra repayments or full offset facilities.
 You also have to consider the potential benefits, though.
 For one, fixing your interest rate at the right time can lead to you paying less than you would with a variable rate loan.
 This can prove useful if you’re certain that you’ll keep your second property for a long time.
 You can also pay a lock-in fee when you agree to a fixed-rate loan.
 This ensures that the rate you pay is the one that was offered at the pre-approval stage, rather than whatever the rate may be when you settle the loan application.
 It’s an extra charge, but you could save a lot of money if the rate increases in the time between pre-approval and settlement.